 The intro music is my own piano performance of Scott Joplin's Maple Leaf Rag from 1899.

 While we're not RV technicians, we're very mechanically inclined and have learned a lot about RV systems over the years.
-We handle most of our own minor service, maintenance and repair work on our 2005 43' Newmar Mountain Aire diesel pusher.
-We also maintained our 2002 39' Fleetwood Bounder Diesel during our first two years on the road.
+We've handled most of our own minor service, maintenance and upgrade work on both of our RVs.